July 24, 1867 – Edward Frederic Benson:

 Benson was a handsome, masculine and sporting Englishman who happened to prefer the company of other gentlemen.
 At Cambridge he fell in love with Vincent Yorke.
 Benson wrote in his diary:

 “I feel perfectly mad about him just now…Ah, if only he knew, and yet I think he does.“

 Later, Benson lived with pianist John Ellingham Brooks who earlier had a three-month marriage to a more talented wife, the painter Romaine Brooks, a dedicated lesbian.

 His talented family was distinguished by the fact that, except for their father, every single member was queer.
 Benson’s father was the imposing Edward White Benson, Archbishop of Canterbury.
 Soon after he died, his wife Mary Benson moved her girlfriend into their home and her bed.
 Each of the four Benson children were busy sexual mavericks.
 A.C.
 Benson, the oldest brother, was one of the Edwardian era’s bestselling writers.
-A Cambridge professor, he was deeply closeted with a stick up his arse, who lived in constant fear of exposure and begged his brother E.F. to use greater discretion in his lifestyle.
+A Cambridge professor, he was deeply closeted and lived in constant fear of exposure.
+He begged his brother E.F. to use greater discretion in his lifestyle.

 Their lesbian sister, Maggie Benson, was an artist, writer and noted Egyptologist.